Dushsyanthan/students-mark-analyzer/README.md

 # Student Mark Analyzer 🎓📊

 A simple Java project that helps analyze students' marks and generate performance insights.
-This was built as a mini project to practice object-oriented programming and file handling in Java.
+This was built as a mini project to practice object-oriented programming.

 ## 📌 Features

-- Add student details (name, roll number, subjects, and marks)
+- Add student details (name, roll number,  and marks)
 - Calculate total and average marks
 - Grade assignment based on average
 - Identify top performers